 The confidentiality expected by the users is not achieved because the emails are still fully accessible by third parties.
 The EFF states that this increases the risk for the users as they may send private information via confidential mode, which they wouldn't have sent via a normal email, falsely believing that the data is secured with encryption.

-Gmail confidential mode is insecure because the emails are not encrypted.
+Gmail confidential mode is not private because the emails are not encrypted.

 Information classified as confidential relates by definition to something very personal or top secret.
 It must be kept from any and every third party by all means.